Email FacebookTwitterMenu burgerClose thin

 Tips on Investment Taxes

 • Consider working with a financial advisor as you calculate the cost basis of various securities.
 Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can quickly connect you to several local advisors in your area.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • You can use our investment calculator to compare and contrast possible investments for your portfolio.